 2.8.5 Data placed on removable media devices should be password protected.

-2.8.6 All removable media devices that are no longer required or have become damaged should be disposed of securely via the IT support contractor.
+2.8.6 All removable media devices that are no longer required or have become damaged should be disposed of securely.

 2.9 Misuse

 2.9.1 This Policy applies to the activities which constitute unacceptable use of the network operated by the Council.
 The policy applies equally to employees, councillors, clients, visitors and others who may be allowed to use the facilities on a permanent or temporary basis.